znibb/dotfiles/README.md

 6. Profile:
    1. Type -> Desktop: Your DE of preference (prefer `polkit` over `seatd`)
    2. Graphics driver: Adjust for your hardware
-   3. Greeter: Personal preference, will assume `lightdm-slick-greeter`
+   3. Greeter: Personal preference, will assume `gmd`
 7. Audio: Pipewire
 8. Network: `Copy ISO network configuration to installation` (assuming you have your desired connectivity at time of setup)
-9. Additional packages: `git ansible`
+9. Additional packages: `git ansible vim`
 10. Timezone: `Europe/Berlin`
 11. Install